Eric Nenninger: Early life and education

-Nenninger was born in St. Louis, Missouri where he attended Ladue Horton Watkins High School.
+Nenninger attended Ladue Horton Watkins High School in St. Louis, Missouri.
 In 1997, Nenninger moved to Los Angeles to attend the American Academy of Dramatic Arts.
 In 2000, he started to train at the British American Drama Academy in Oxford.

 Career

 Nenninger has starred in two films, Jeepers Creepers 2 and The Pool at Maddy Breaker's, and appeared in several TV series, including The X-Files, NCIS, CSI: Crime Scene Investigation, Generation Kill, and Malcolm in the Middle.
 He has a supporting role on the TV series Glory Daze.
 In 2011, Nenninger co-starred as the voice and likeness of Matthew Ryan, an employee for the fictional company InstaHeat in the case, "The Gas Man" in the Arson desk in the video game L.A.
 Noire.

 Personal life

 He is married to actress Angel Parker and they have two children together.